hexalang/Hexa/docs/reference.md

 }
 ```

-Pattern matching can be used to match flags:
+Pattern matching can be used to match flags: `|` is a value-forming operator and is computed into a single bit mask.
+It is used to match bit-flags within a single pattern.

 ```hexa
 // Example variable used later in the pattern